corbt/clippy-ai/vs-code-extension/README.md

 #### "Fix types for the edit variable"
    <img width="852" alt="Screen Shot 2022-03-22 at 4 12 13 PM" src="https://user-images.githubusercontent.com/176426/159514814-a9af7b0c-7499-4fdb-b026-030ff097d437.png">
    ^ This one is particularly cool because it highlights Clippy's understanding both of my codebase and the VS Code extension API.
 I modified my code to require `edits` to handle either a `Selection` or a `Range`, and then used Clippy to fix the types of `edits`.
 I expected it to change the type to `vscode.Selection | vscode.Range`, but Clippy actually correctly realized that `vscode.Selection` is a subclass of `vscode.Range`, so `vscode.Range` is sufficient on its own!

-## Extension Settings

-This extension requires the following setting:

-- `clippy-ai.openaiApiKey`: Your OpenAI API key.
-Once you have an active account you can find this at https://beta.openai.com/account/api-keys.